- Examine the suitability and the trustworthiness of a source

 Keep in mind that the sources you find have all been put out there by groups, organizations, corporations, or individuals who have some motivation for getting this information to you.
 To be a good researcher, you need to learn how to assess the materials you find and determine their reliability—before deciding if you want to use them and, if so, how you want to use them.

 Whether you are examining material in books, journals, magazines, newspapers, or websites, you want to consider several issues before deciding if and how to use the material you have found.

 The two main questions you should ask yourself when evaluating sources are:

 - Is this source suitable?
-(Is it relevant to my research question?)

 - Is this source trustworthy?

-(It is credible—should I believe it?)
+When you are asking if a source is suitable, you are also investigating if it is relevant to your research question.
+When you are asking if a source is credible, you are asking if you should believe the source.
 Not every suitable source is trustworthy, and not every trustworthy source is suitable.
 In Marvin’s example that follows, you’ll see that the online professor encourages Marvin to talk to the right sources.
 Remember that Marvin already learned about the importance of walking to the right places to find good sources.
 Now, Marvin needs to talk with his sources in order to become a part of the conversation on his topic.
 To do this, he needs to find authors who are trustworthy and knowledgeable.

 Talking and Listening to Sources

 Let’s revisit Marvin and see how he can gather information about his topic by “talking” and joining the dialogue surrounding bottled water.
 Then, he needs to really “listen” to his sources to determine if they are trustworthy.

 Marvin: If I used a university or government website on bottled water quality, readers would trust me more than if I just used a bottled water company website?